Toronto: Tourism

 The Royal Ontario Museum is a museum of world culture and natural history.
 The Toronto Zoo is home to over 5,000 animals representing over 460 distinct species.
 The Art Gallery of Ontario contains an extensive collection of Canadian, European, African and contemporary artwork.
 Also, it hosts exhibits from museums and galleries from all over the world.
 The Gardiner Museum of ceramic art is the only museum in Canada entirely devoted to ceramics, and the Museum's collection contains more than 2,900 ceramic works from Asia, the Americas, and Europe.
 The city also hosts the Bata Shoe Museum and Textile Museum of Canada.
-The Ontario Science Centre is being relocated from its original Don Mills location within Toronto.
+The Ontario Science Centre is being relocated from its original Don Mills location within Toronto to the site of Ontario Place.